-Captain!
-You can have my flesh, as much as would please you, but grant me this favor: take not the Pilgrim from me.
+Grant me this favor, Captain.
+Have my flesh, as much as pleases you, but take not the Pilgrim from me.

 (PROOMPT bows his head, and lifts his whip.)
 I am ready for my judgement!

 (The sunlight touches PROOMPT's boot.
 He stands up and bows to the audience.)